neondatabase/postgresql_anonymizer/docs/INSTALL.md

 [Install from source]: #install-from-source
 [Install with docker]: #install-with-docker
 [Install as a black box]: #install-as-a-black-box
+[Install with Django]: #install-with-django
 [Install on MacOS]: #install-on-macos
 [Install on Windows]: #install-on-windows
-[Install on EDB Postgres]: #install-on-edb-postgres
+[Install on PostgreSQL Forks]: #install-on-postgresql-forks
 [Install in the cloud]: #install-in-the-cloud
 [Uninstall]: #uninstall
 [Load the extension]: #addendum-alternative-ways-to-load-the-extension